Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 • A: Movement is always invitational and adapted to your comfort level.
 Some sessions may include simple, guided movements.
 Some might be micro-movements, while others may focus more on reflection, conversation, or energetic awareness.
 Some could include more expressive movement.
 There is no expectation to perform—this work meets you where you are.

 • A: Yes.
-Because this approach works with nervous system patterning shaped over time—including patterns influenced by early and multi-generational experiences—it can support shifts in patterns that may feel deeply ingrained.
+Because this approach works with nervous system patterns shaped over time—including early and multi-generational experiences—it can support meaningful shifts in patterns that may feel deeply ingrained.

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Eating Disorder Therapy, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia